What is an AC Power Source / AC Power Supply?

 So, how should a beginner choose an AC power source?
 First, let's take a look at the current trends.
 In recent years, AC power supplies have tended to become smaller and smaller, and there is also a demand for more efficient power supplies from the perspective of environmental protection.

 In response to this situation, Matsusada Precision has developed a benchtop AC Power Source that is more compact than other companies' products.
-As of July 2021, Matsusada Precision is the only company that sells AC Power Sources in a benchtop size that can be easily carried by one person.
+In response to these requirements, Matsusada Precision has developed benchtop AC Power Sources that are significantly more compact than conventional models.
+The series features a lightweight, portable design that allows for easy relocation within the lab.

 The DRK series is Matsusada Precision's flagship model, offering not only high-quality output power, but also small size, lightweight, and high efficiency.